USC Trojan Marching Band: History

 The band took several more international trips in the 1990s, including to the Berlin Wall after its fall, Amsterdam, Brussels, Innsbruck, Japan, the then-EuroDisneyLand in France, the Seville Expo '92, and to France to commemorate the 50th Anniversary of the D-Day Landings.
 The band also participated in Super Bowl XXIV in New Orleans and the opening ceremony of the 1994 FIFA World Cup.
 In 1993, USC alumnus and then U.S. Representative Christopher Cox welcomed the band from the floor of the Congress.

 In 2003, the TMB performed during the Chinese New Year celebration in Hong Kong, a year later it also played at the Great Wall of China, Xi'an, Shanghai as well as returning to Hong Kong for the Chinese New Year.
 The TMB participated in Expo 2005 in Nagoya, Japan, while also performing in Tokyo and Kyoto.
 In 2006 the TMB went to Italy and performed in Venice, Florence and in front of the Colosseum of Rome.
 In 2010, the band traveled to Shanghai, China, once again to play for United States National Day at the 2010 World Expo and in 2014 for the grand opening of the first Old Navy flagship store in China.
 In 2016 the band became the first American performing group invited to participate in Macau's Chinese new year parade.

 At the end of the 2016 season, the TMB appeared in the 103rd Rose Bowl.
 This marked the 34th time USC has played in the "Granddaddy of Them All".

 In 2014, the Spirit of Troy was declared the best marching band in college football by USA Today's "College Football Fan Index."

 The Spirit of Troy also appeared at Expo 2015 in Milan, Italy to perform as part of the American Pavilion's Fourth of July celebration.
 This was the band's fifth appearance at a World Expo.

 In 2019, the Spirit of Troy elected its first female drum major.

 Bartner retired from the director role following the 2020 season following a tenure of more than 50 years.
 Jacob Vogel was named the director of the Trojan Marching Band on December 15, 2020.

 In November 2024, the university reorganized the Trojan Marching Band, USC Spirit Leaders, USC Song Leaders (formerly the Song Girls), the Tommy Trojan basketball mascot, and Traveler, USC's live mascot, under the single moniker of the Spirit of Troy.
 Prior to this, the Spirit of Troy had been used colloquially as the nickname for the band.

+In August, 2026, the Trojan Marching Band performed at the 2026 Streamer Games, organized by streamer-youtuber Ludwig Ahgren.